 See Arnika's photos from the Agbobloshie scrapyard: How does the world's largest e-waste dump look like?

 All over the place, you can see copper wires, aluminum, or glass shards, old trucks, refrigerated computer boards, dismantled air-conditioning units, or car engines piling up to four meters high.
 It is hard to distinguish garbage from people's sheds.
 The only things rising over the skyline are two mosques and the dark gray smoke from several fireplaces.

 Scrappers use primitive methods, such as open burning, to remove plastic insulation from copper cables causing releases of highly dangerous chemicals because of the toxic pollution bridge with local workers in their 20s, according to the Guardian's report published in 2014.

-In 2013, the Agbogbloshie scrapyard made it to the list of the world's worst polluted places.
+In 2013, the Agbogbloshie scrapyard was included amongst other sites on the list of the world's worst polluted places.